asimpletune/craigslist-roommate-ad/ad.md

 # Officer's house in the Presidio with "pretty" cool people
 Hey you, glad you found this ad.
 My name is Larthur and I live at the house.

 It's that time of year where beaver tails are thumping, birds be chirping, and people come and go.
-Sadly, one of our friends is moving out, on to greener pastures, but what luck you have!
+Sadly, my roommate and I are moving out of our palatial room, on to more modest accommodations in the house, but what luck you have!
 This is a really lovely place, and we're all really happy, so we hope you like it as much as we do.

 **tl;dr**
-All the rooms are super nice, the house is amazing, and we're "ok".
+This room is the granddaddy of them all, the house is amazing, and we're "ok".
 We have:
-* One extra large room available January 1st.
+* One extra-extra large room available March 1st.

 We are:
 * AOK